|Nutritional Guidelines (per serving)|

 Thinly slice the cabbage into shreds or small pieces (think coleslaw).

-Loosely pack the sliced cabbage into a clean, wide mouth glass jars, sprinkling in the salt as well as the caraway seeds and juniper berries (if using) as you fill the jars.
+Loosely pack the sliced cabbage into clean, wide-mouth glass jars, sprinkling in the salt as well as the caraway seeds and juniper berries (if using) as you fill the jars.
 It is not necessary to sterilize the jars for lacto-fermented foods, just be sure that they are really clean.

 Pour the salt brine, if necessary, over the cabbage and spices.
 Gently press down on the cabbage and spices to release any air bubbles and to submerge them in the brine.